Mathematics and Push-ups: both sequential subjects.

 Perhaps in a History course, you could miss the entire 17th century,

-yet still do alright in the 18th.
+yet still do alright in the 18th and 19th.
 But in Math, no way.

 Here is what I always find when I tutor a student.
 Say she is having

-trouble with some particular thing, some sort an equation.
+trouble with some particular thing, some sort of equation.
 She says

 the teacher just didn't explain it well, and the book is no help.